 Line 17.
-Enter Indiana net nonbusiness income (loss) and Indiana tiered, non-unitary partnership income from Schedule F, column D, line 11.
+Enter Indiana net non-business income (loss) and Indiana tiered, non-unitary partnership income from Schedule F, column D, line 11.

 Line 18.
 Enter the total of line 16 and line 17.
-Note: Use Schedule IT-20NOL to determine if you are entitled to carry an Indiana net operating loss deduction.
+Use Schedule IT-20NOL to determine if you are entitled to carry an Indiana net operating loss deduction.

 Line 19.
 Enter, as a positive figure, the full amount of your available Indiana net operating loss carryover deduction as calculated on revised Schedule IT-20NOL.
-Schedule IT-20NOL, effective January 1, 2004, MUST be attached to support the entry from each loss year.
+A current Schedule IT-20NOL, as effective on January 1, 2004, MUST be attached to support the entry from each loss year.
 Please review revised Schedule IT-20NOL and instructions before entering an amount on line 19.